CenterForTheBuiltEnvironment/ashrae-db-II/README.md

 ## Contributing

 You can contribute to the project by sending us your dataset.
+Please clean and collate the data into a single .csv file that matches the existing DBII structure outlined.
+This simple [web tool](https://databaseqc.shinyapps.io/submission/) will help error check and format the data.
+It also has a downloadable .csv template file.
+Note that this tool reflects the old database format - we will work to update the tool soon.

 ### Reporting issues